darshitajain/VisionTransformerPytorch/README.md

   python main.py
 ```

 Check all the available command line arguments in main.py file.
+Please note that for a detailed code walk through refer to the colab notebook **ViT_CIFAR10_Pytorch.ipynb**.
+Corresponding modular code scripts are present in the **src** folder.

 ### Key learning from this implementation exercise-
 1. #### A working understanding of how to downscale large models for smaller dataset.